m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-on-pv/domain-creation-images.md

 ### Introduction

-Domain creation images are used for supplying WebLogic Deploy Tooling (WDT) model files, WDT variables files, WDT application archive files (collectively known as WDT model files), and WDT installation files when deploying a domain using a Domain on PV model.
+Domain creation images are used for supplying WebLogic Deploy Tooling (WDT) model files, WDT variables files, WDT application archive files (collectively known as WDT model files), and the location of where the WebLogic Deploy Tooling software is installed (known as the WDT Home) when deploying a domain using a Domain on PV model.
 You distribute WDT model files and the WDT executable using these images, then the operator uses them to manage the domain.